- Measuring Growth

 Moderate evidence that the district's students made more growth than expected.

-Between two standard errors above and two standard errors below
+Between one standard error above and one standard error below

 Evidence that the district's students made growth as expected.